Service Technique de l'Aéronautique

 The Service technique de l'aéronautique (STAé) was a French state body responsible for coordinating technical aspects of aviation in France.
-Formed in 1916 as the Section technique de l'aéronautique the STAé continued until 1980 when its functions were distributed among other French governmental bodies, including the Service technique des programmes aéronautiques (STPA), Service technique des télécommunications et des équipements aéronautiques (STPA) and the Service central de la production, des prix et de la maintenance (SCPM).
+Formed in 1916 as the Section technique de l'aéronautique, the STAé continued until 1980 when its functions were distributed among other French governmental bodies, including the Service technique des programmes aéronautiques (STPA), Service technique des télécommunications et des équipements aéronautiques (STPA), and the Service central de la production, des prix et de la maintenance (SCPM).

 History

-In 1877 l'Établissement central de l'aérostation militaire de Chalais-Meudon (Central Establishment of the air balloon of Chalais- Meudon) was formed as the first aeronautical laboratory in the world, with a mission to design and assemble all French military aero-static equipment, from components made in industry, and train personnel in their use.
+L'Établissement central de l'aérostation militaire de Chalais-Meudon (Central Establishment of the air balloon of Chalais-Meudon) was formed in 1877.
+The first aeronautical laboratory in the world, its mission was to design and assemble all French military aerostatic equipment (i.e. related to airships and balloons), and to train personnel in their use.

-At the beginning of 1916 French military aircraft were being surpassed in performance and armament.
-The lack of technical coordination lead to disagreements between the views and desires of command and the capabilities of manufacturers, resulting in development delays and technological dead ends.

-At the instigation of the Deputy Secretary of State for Aeronautics René Besnard and Minister of War General Gallieni, the Section technique de l'aéronautique was created on 21 February 1916, to coordinate all aspects of the design of new aircraft, led by Émile Dorand former head of Laboratoire d'aéronautique de Chalais-Meudon, the contemporary French equivalent of the British Royal Aircraft Factory.
+By early 1916 French military aircraft were struggling with performance and armament limitations.
+A lack of technical coordination created conflicts between military requirements and manufacturer capabilities, resulting in development delays and technological stagnation.
+At the instigation of the Deputy Secretary of State for Aeronautics René Besnard and Minister of War General Gallieni, the Section technique de l'aéronautique was created on February 21, 1916 to coordinate all aspects of new aircraft design.
+The new organisation, which served as the French equivalent of the British Royal Aircraft Factory, was led by Émile Dorand, former head of Laboratoire d'aéronautique de Chalais-Meudon.

-The STAé moved to Issy-les-Moulineaux, creating the l'Établissement d'expériences techniques d'Issy-les-Moulineaux (Issy-les-Moulineaux Technical Experiments Establishment), which included laboratories, wind tunnels and ground testing facilities, placed at the disposal of the Ministère de la Guerre (Ministry of War).
-The new establishment was charged with directing, coordinating and centralising new research and experiments concerning military aviation, in three categories: aviation, armament, and research and development).
+The STAé moved to Issy-les-Moulineaux and established the l'Établissement d'expériences techniques d'Issy-les-Moulineaux (Issy-les-Moulineaux Technical Experiments Establishment), which included laboratories, wind tunnels, and ground testing facilities which had been placed at the disposal of the Ministère de la Guerre (Ministry of War).
+The new establishment was charged with directing, coordinating, and centralising new military aviation research across three categories: aviation, armament, and research and development.
+The STAé was also tasked with ensuring that service chiefs' demands were met by French industry where possible, thereby coordinating military requirements with manufacturing capabilities.

-Dorand led the STAé in development of a "standard atmosphere" in order to be able to compare the performance of different aircraft and equipment using a common baseline.
-The STAé was also charged with ensuring that the demands of service chiefs were met, where possible by French industry, correlating the demands of the military with the material possibilities of the moment; determine the performance of equipment presented by manufacturers to improve knowledge of the laws of aeronautics.

-The first tasks of the STAé were: to develop a tractor propeller observation aircraft to allow defence against the Fokker E.III attacking from behind; to introduce a fighter able to fire through the propeller disk and develop twin-engined three-seat observation aircraft.
-Latterly the STAé turned its attention to aircraft engines issuing specifications and pushing for lighter, more powerful and reliable engines.
-On 6 April 1918, a ministerial decision officially made the STAé responsible for aircraft, engines, armament, flight test and research.
+The initial tasks of the STAé included developing a tractor propeller observation aircraft to defend against rear attacks by the Fokker E.III; introducing a fighter capable of firing through the propeller disk; and developing twin-engined three-seat observation aircraft.
+Dorand also led the STAé in developing a "standard atmosphere" to allow for the comparison of different aircraft and equipment performance using a common baseline.
+Later, the STAé focused on aircraft engines, issuing specifications and promoting lighter, more powerful, and reliable designs, and on April 6, 1918 a ministerial decision made the STAé officially responsible for aircraft, engines, armament, flight testing, and research.
+As such, the STAé established regulations for designing aircraft to improve safety as well as drawing up specifications for a wide range of military aircraft classes, which were assessed in a competitive fashion and production contracts issued accordingly.